2024Beatrice/LITA-Customerproject/README.md

 ### LITA Customer Subscription

 ## Project Overview

-Project Title: Customer Segmentation for a Subscription Service
+Project Title: Customer Segmentation for a Subscription Service This project aimed to analyze customer data for a subscription service, identifying key customer segments, sunscription trends, and cancellation patterns to support data-driven business decisions

 # Objective:
   To analyze subscription data to identify customer segments, trends in subscription renewals and cancellations, and insights into the most profitable subscription types